balandaone/balandaone.github.io/index.md

 [2] **Y. Xiao** and W. Cheng, "Statistical QoS Guarantees for Energy Harvesting Cognitive Radio Networks," in *Journal of Communications and Information Networks*, vol. 5, no. 1, pp. 100-110, March 2020.

 [1] **Y. Xiao**, W. Cheng, W. Zhang and T. Sun, "QoS Guarantee for Energy Harvesting Cognitive Radio Networks : (Invited Paper)," *2018 IEEE International Symposium on Dynamic Spectrum Access Networks (DySPAN)*, 2018, pp. 1-7.

+(Yuquan Xiao is currently working toward a Ph.D degree at the School of Information and Communications Engineering, Xi'an Jiaotong University.
+He received his B.S. and M.S. degrees from Xidian University, in 2018 and 2021, respectively.
+He had ever worked in Huawei Technologies Co., Ltd. during 2021.
+His research interests are in ultra-low latency communications.)